sys-bio/tellurium/docs/antimony.rst

    model.layout.[setting] = [value]

-It's also possible to set all species, reactions, or compartments:
+It’s also possible to set all species, reactions, or compartments:

 ::